Sunday School Program

 First Congo Children't Ministry logo

-Sunday School for children is offered year-round during our 8:45 AM and 10 AM worship services for ages 3 years through 8th grade.
-Children, from preschool through 5th grade, typically attend the opening part of the service with their parents and are dismissed for Sunday School following “First Steps,” a special message just for them on the front steps of the chancel.
+Sunday School for children is offered year-round during our 8:45 AM and 10 AM worship services for ages 3 years through 7th grade.
+At 10 AM, Children from preschool through 7th grade attend the opening part of the service with their parents and are dismissed for Sunday School following “First Steps,” a special message just for them on the front steps of the chancel.

 Regardless of age, our goal is to help every child know they are beloved children of God.
 As a church family, we respond to that love by caring for ourselves, each other, our neighbors—both near and far—and God’s world.
 In our classes, we practice what loving Christians do: pray, give thanks, comfort, defend, forgive, and repent in a safe and supportive atmosphere.
 And of course, we don’t just learn about Biblical stories—we learn from them, discovering how people have experienced God’s power and love in their everyday lives.